pastasauce59/brain-store-m-board_frontend/README.md

 - React frontend
 - Rails API backend
 - bootstrap and custom CSS for styling
-- Coming soon!
-Utlizing JWT for user authenticaion
+- Utlized JWT for user authenticaion/authorization and persist data on refresh

 ## Installation 💻:
 - Fork and clone this repository as well as the [backend repository](https://github.com/pastasauce59/brain-store-m-board_backend) onto your local environment.